Today, we are launching two new features in the Connect IQ app store that will directly benefit both our developers and Connect IQ users!

-We are excited to announce that there have been over 1 Million downloads of Connect IQ apps!!
+We are excited to announce that there have been over 1 million downloads of Connect IQ apps!!
 We cannot believe how fast we have gotten to this milestone and would not be here without you, our Connect IQ developer community.
-You are cranking out incredible apps for these Garmin devices and our users love it as you can see posts like these #ConnectIQ.
+You are cranking out incredible apps for these Garmin devices, and our users love it, as you can see posts like these #ConnectIQ.

-Thank you, Thank you, Thank you and congrats for your help in making the Connect IQ platform such a success.
+Thank you, thank you, thank you, and congrats for your help in making the Connect IQ platform such a success.

-Our goal with Connect IQ™ is to make it as easy for developers to target multiple Garmin devices while at the same time giving developers the choice of not supporting a product they don’t want to.
+Our goal with Connect IQ™ is to make it easy for developers to target multiple Garmin devices, and at the same time give developers the choice of not supporting a product they don’t want to.
 The goal is to give us the flexibility to create purpose driven products, where we may make changes for the use case, while not requiring our developers to adapt to every one of these changes.
 There are a number of challenges with this system.
 For example, what if we create a product like the D2™ Bravo, which from the Connect IQ perspective is exactly the same as the fēnix® 3?
 We can’t tell developers about the product before launch, but developers will have to manually rebuild and re-upload their apps to the app store to add support for it.
 Assuming it takes 10 minutes and a 16 oz. soda to generate an app update, updating all the fēnix® 3 apps would require two and a half days and 66240 calories to move all the apps to D2™ Bravo.
 That would require a lot of steps to burn off.

 Here at Monkey C headquarters, we love to give our developers candy.
 Candy, candy, candy!
 We wish we could give everyone candy every day, but sadly it takes us time to make the candy.
 It also takes us time to make sure the candy doesn’t leave a bad taste.
 The best way to make sure the candy we give you is delicious is to be open about when we are sending the candy, and what you can expect.
 [Editors Note: Garmin is a health and wellness company and would like to say that the Connect IQ team provides “Refreshing, healthy, low calorie vegetable smoothies” to its developers, not candy as previously inferred.]